Curious claim that garden sheds make men healthy

 The news story has been prompted by an editorial in the BMJ on men’s health.
 In this article, the authors discuss the conclusions of a report published this year, called “The State of Men’s Health in Europe”, which was produced for the European Commission.
 This extensive report found that there are “marked differences” between the health of men and women, and that there is a “high level of preventable premature morbidity and mortality in men, which will only be addressed by targeted activity across the lifespan”.
 The average difference in life expectancy between men and women in the EU was found to be more than six years.

-The BMJ editorial discusses the idea that some of these health discrepancies are due to lifestyles and behaviours traditionally considered as “masculine”, and summarises possible policy measures, practice and research directions aimed at improving men’s health.
+The BMJ editorial discusses the idea that some of these health discrepancies are due to lifestyles and behaviors traditionally considered as “masculine”, and summarises possible policy measures, practice and research directions aimed at improving men’s health.

 So, what does the article say about men’s sheds?